National Basketball League of Canada: League changes (2013–2019)

-Pandemic and contraction (2019–present)
+Pandemic and contraction (2019–2023)

-Before the 2019–20 season, the league granted the Cape Breton Highlanders and Saint John Riptide dormancy as their respective owners tried to sell the teams and the league shrank to eight teams.
+Before the 2019–20 season, the league folded the Cape Breton Highlanders and Saint John Riptide as their respective owners tried to sell the teams and the league shrank to eight teams.
 During the season, the COVID-19 pandemic caused games to be suspended on March 12, 2020.
 The season was then entirely cancelled as the pandemic closed arenas and travel was restricted.
 The league initially delayed the start to the 2020–21 season as the pandemic continued into 2021.
 On March 4, 2021, NBL Canada announced there would be no 2020–21 season.

 During the hiatus, the Halifax Hurricanes and Moncton Magic both withdrew from the league while the St. John's Edge were not granted a new lease for their arena.
 Subsequently, the Island Storm withdrew from the season as it was the only remaining member in the Maritimes ready to play in the 2021–22 season, leaving the league with only the four active teams in Ontario.
 In order to fill the schedule, the league agreed to inter-league series play with the US-based The Basketball League (TBL), run by former NBLC commissioner David Magley and his wife Evelyn.

+Following the conclusion of the 2022–23 NBLC season, the remaining NBLC teams were merged along with teams from the TBL into the new Basketball Super League.